-There are individual rank lists for every particular specialty of teachers required by Secondary Technical and Vocational Education, STVE (Mesi Techniki kai Epaggelmatiki Ekpaidefsi, MTEE).
+There are individual rank lists for every particular specialty of teachers required by STVE.

 All candidates for appointment to the STVE as teachers of technological and/or workshop practice subjects are required, in addition to the basic qualification stipulated by the scheme of service for the post, to provide evidence of two years of work experience in their area of specialisation unless they hold a masters degree either in their area of specialisation or in the field of education.
 It must be noted that this requirement does not apply to teachers of general education subjects in STVE.